Mclazy108/GridironGo/README.md

 ```
 .
 ├── assets                      # Directory for static assets like JSON data, logos, or templates
+├── build.sh                    # Script to build executables for different platforms
 ├── go.mod                      # Defines the module name and dependencies for the Go project
 ├── go.sum                      # Locks dependency versions to ensure reproducible builds
 ├── internals                   # Contains core application logic split into sub-packages